profusion/validated-env-schema/README.md

-The packages such as `dotenv` can be used with this software without any specific configuration, just require those packages, either explicit or using `node -r node -r dotenv/config app.js`
+The packages such as `dotenv` can be used with this software without any specific configuration, just require those packages, either explicit or using `node -r dotenv/config app.js`

 ## Similar Packages